KeyboardNerd/clairlab/onboarding.md

 Clair saves this whole sentence as a **Vulnerability**.

 Clair saves the following sentence "source package `prototypejs` with any version less than `1.6.0.2-1` in Debian version `jessie`, `buster`, and `sid`.
 We recommend to upgrade to version `1.6.0.2-1` or later" as an **Affected Feature**.

+**Assumption!** Why is it "source package?"
+Clair assumes that the previous data source reports source package vulnerabilities.

 Clair then generalizes and stores all vulnerabilities in the following model:
 #### Vulnerability and Affected Feature Data Model